Jobs To Be Done Framework

 2. Ignoring Emotional and Social Jobs

-• Customers don’t just want functional success—they want to feel a certain way.
+• Customers don’t just want functional success.
+They also want to feel a certain way.

 • Example: People don’t just want to exercise; they want to feel fit and confident.